The Team

 Madeline Wood, BA

 Madeline completed a NSERC USRA and a BA honours research thesis in the BIH lab in 2020-2021.
 She is passionate about health science, women’s health, and mental health.
-Madeline is currently a Master’s student in Rehabilitation Sciences at the University of Toronto.
+Madeline went on to complete a Master’s student in Rehabilitation Sciences at the University of Toronto.

 NSERC Undergraduate Student Research Award (2021)